Abraham Zapruder

-Abraham Zapruder (May 15, 1905 – August 30, 1970) was a Ukrainian-born American clothing manufacturer based in Dallas, Texas, who became known for his film work during the assassination of United States President John F. Kennedy in Dallas, Texas, on November 22, 1963.
-Of Russian-Jewish extraction, Zapruder resided in Dallas and founded a fashion company.
-On the day of the assassination, he unexpectedly captured the shooting in a home movie while filming Kennedy's presidential limousine as it traveled through Dealey Plaza.
+Abraham Zapruder (May 15, 1905 – August 30, 1970) was a Russian-born American clothing manufacturer based in Dallas, Texas, who filmed the assassination of United States President John F. Kennedy in Dallas, Texas, on November 22, 1963.
+Of Russian-Jewish descent, Zapruder resided in Dallas and founded a fashion company.
+On the day of the assassination, he captured the shooting in a home movie while filming Kennedy's presidential limousine as it traveled through Dealey Plaza.
 The Zapruder film is regarded as the most complete footage of the assassination.
 Zapruder died in 1970.

 Early life

 Abraham Zapruder was born into a Jewish family in the city of Kovel, the Russian Empire (now Ukraine), the son of Israel Zapruder.
 He received only four years of formal education in Ukraine.
 In 1909, his father left for North America.
 In 1918, Abraham Zapruder left Kovel for Warsaw with his family.
 His brother Morris was murdered by Polish police in 1918.
 In 1920, his family emigrated to the United States, settling in Brooklyn, New York, where they were reunited with Israel Zapruder.

 Studying English at night, he found work as a clothing pattern maker in Manhattan's garment district.
 In 1933, he married Lillian Sapovnik (1913–1993); they went on to have two children.
 Zapruder was a Freemason and an Inspector-General (33rd degree) of the Scottish Rite.

 In 1941, Zapruder moved to Dallas, Texas, to work for Nardis, a local sportswear company.
 In 1949, he co-founded Jennifer Juniors, Inc., producing the Chalet and Jennifer Juniors brands of dresses.
 (Note: Towards the end of June 1959 until 1973, Jeanne LeGon was the fourth wife of George S. De Mohrenschildt.
 She worked at Nardis from summer 1953 until April 1954 (which is after Zapruder left).

 From the summer of 1962 and prior to their leaving for Haiti in June 1963, Jeanne and George De Mohrenschildt befriended an immigrant from the Soviet Union, Marina Oswald and her husband Lee Harvey Oswald.
 George De Mohrenschildt said that there were only 25 or 30 families in the Dallas-Fort Worth area from either Russia or the Soviet Union in the early 1960s and that these families were close.)
 His Jennifer Juniors offices were on the fourth floor of the Dal-Tex Building, across the street from the Texas School Book Depository.